thomasgazzoni/react-native-keyboard-area/README.md

 ## How it works?

-This library have some native code to notify, through an event named "KeyboardSizeChanges", the `KeyboardArea` component when the keyboard height changes.
+This library have some iOS and Android native code to notify, through an event named `KeyboardSizeChanges`, the `KeyboardArea` component when the keyboard height changes.

 - On iOS we just use the `UIResponder` keyboardWillShowNotification and keyboardWillHideNotification to then emit the event with the current height.